NAS QNAP Turbo Station TS-h1283XU-RP RAID Arrays: Recovery Techniques for Mechanical and Logical Failures

 Overall, the QNAP Turbo Station TS-h1283XU-RP device stores and manages data through a combination of storage drives, RAID configurations, file systems, storage pools, and data management features to provide a reliable and efficient storage solution.

-Although NAS Turbo Station TS-h1283XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-h1283XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view